Tuesday, October 23, 2012

 Tangy Pasta snack

 I love pasta !! :) And I like to try something different with it all the time.
-This is a simple snack which can be served with tea.
+This is a simple and versatile snack which can be had as breakfast, or as evening snack.

 Enjoy!!